Understanding and Tuning z/VM Paging

 Because the z/VM value proposition pays off substantially only in the face of successful resource overcommitment, it's important for us to understand how z/VM paging works, how to measure it, and how to tune it.

 The z/VM paging system does its work by implementing well-defined page motion, page marking, and page selection schemes.
-Pages move among central storage, expanded storage, and DASD according to demands for central and according to their use patterns and ages.
+Pages move between central storage and DASD according to demands for central and according to their use patterns and ages.
 Pages to be ejected from central are chosen in a way that tries to reduce impact on running users.

 z/VM Performance Toolkit reports on storage consumption by guests, by VDISKs, by shared data spaces, by minidisk cache, and by the Control Program itself.
 After we understand where storage is being used, we can tune storage use, by adjusting guests or by adjusting the Control Program.